medcomdk/MedCom-FHIR-Communication/docs/assets/documents/020_Governance-for-Reliable-Messaging-in-general.md

 A key part of the Messaging Network is to provide funcionality for Reliable Messaging.

-Sending and Receiving EcoSystems when acting in FHIR MEssaging scenarios **SHALL** support the Reliable Messaging scenarios outlined in the following section.
+Sending and Receiving EcoSystems when acting in FHIR Messaging scenarios **SHALL** support the Reliable Messaging scenarios outlined in the following section.

 These scenarios are laid out as generic scenarios and later specified as how they will work out in a VANSEnvelope context and as how they will work out in a MedCom FHIR Messaging context.